Orientation

 If you completed IntroDUCKtion...

 ...you are still required to complete UO Portland's mandatory Orientation programming.
-This includes attending one, 3-hour Campus Life Session on either August 24, September 6, September 22, September 23, or September 24.
+This includes attending one, 3-hour Campus Life Session.
+RSVP for a Campus Life Session today.

 If you are a new or transfer student...